An external hard drive formatted with NTFS

-While one can install Windows 7 from an external hard drive or USB, one can’t install the same to an external hard drive.
-For all those users waiting for a workaround to install Vista, Windows 7 and Windows Server 2008 R2 to an external hard drive, here is a complete solution.
+As you likely know, while one can install Windows 7 from an external hard drive, one can’t install the same to an external hard drive with default settings.
+For all those users waiting for a good workaround to install Vista, Windows 7 and Windows Server 2008 R2 to an external hard drive, here is the complete solution.

 Even though Windows recognizes and displays the USB hard drive in the installation screen, it doesn’t allow you install Windows on the same.
 When you attempt to install Windows 7 on external drive, you get “Windows cannot be installed to this disk” error.

 So, if you want to install Windows 7 on an external hard drive, you need to follow the steps given below.
 The procedure is simple, but you need to install Windows Automated Installation Kit (WAIK) first to get some files.
 We would like to thank fujianabc @ boot-land forum for this workaround.